LLM Reference

 Claude Opus 4.7 vs MiniMax M3

 Claude Opus 4.7 (2026) and MiniMax M3 (2026) are frontier-tier reasoning models from Anthropic and MiniMax.
 Claude Opus 4.7 ships a 1m-token context window, while MiniMax M3 ships a 1m-token context window.
-On pricing, Claude Opus 4.7 costs $5/1M input tokens; MiniMax M3 ranges from $0.60 to $1.20/1M input tokens by tier.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+On SWE-bench Verified, Claude Opus 4.7 leads by 7.1 pts.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 MiniMax M3 is safer overall; choose Claude Opus 4.7 when coding workflow support matters.